except-pass/matter-site-config-prototype/README.md

 ,,,,,,,,Mon,Mon,Number,,,1,12,,
 Basic.OperatingMode,Grid Interaction,Select grid mode,attribute,RW,HybridInverter,Basic,OperatingMode,Mode,Mode,enum,,,,,,"Off-grid,Grid-tied","Off-Grid.
 There is no available power grid,Grid-Tied.
 Grid power is available."
 ```

+**Telemetry Mapping**:
+(Almost) every Matter point has a corresponding telemetry point, and most are in the "04" model (e.g. 40104 for the inverter).
+This linkage is documented in the matter.xlsx file.
+The intention is that the UI can read all the telemetry points from the database to pre-populate the UI with the most recent values.
+This should greatly reduce the load time for the UI.

 **Design Philosophy**:
 - Protocol-focused: Contains only data that matters at the firmware/protocol level